deKeijzer/KB-74-OPSCHALER/Personal_folders/VictorC/VictorPortfolio.md

 ## Friday Presentations

-In the list below you find all the presentations of *Opshaler* group.
+In the list below you find all the presentations of *Opshaler* group I took part in.
 For each of the presentations we chose two different persons so that everyone is involved.
-The presentations I presented are: 2,8

 [Week 2](https://github.com/deKeijzer/KB-74-OPSCHALER/blob/master/appendix/friday%20presentations/7-9-2018.pptx)